Gordss/web-project/README.md

 If local XAMPP setup is used, the only precondition is to create a database called `web_project`.
 The default root user without password will be used.

+## Logs
+Error logs are generated in a file called `errors.log`, located in the root folder of the project.
+If it does not exist, it is automatically generated when the first error is logged.